 The mountain range is the result of the Nazca and Antarctic tectonic plates moving under the South American plate in a geological process called subduction.
-Wind and water erosion are also a major factor for the shaping of the landscape.
+Wind and water erosion are also major factors for the shaping of the landscape.

 The clouds in the bottom-left of the image are an example of marine stratocumulus.
 These low-lying clouds are caused by cooler waters in the Pacific Ocean being pulled up to the surface, cooling the air above it, and causing water vapor to condense into water droplets and, eventually, clouds.
 Marine stratocumulus clouds often develop off of Peru, with prevailing winds pushing the clouds inland.
 As the clouds are low, they are easily blocked by coastal mountains and hills, such as the Andes.

 Under the small cloud in the upper left of the image, lies the city of Nazca.
 Northwest of Nazca, the famous site of the Nazca lines can be found (not visible).
 The Nazca lines are a group of geoglyphs, or drawings, etched into the surface of the arid plain.
-The figures depict various plants, animals and many other shapes and extend over an area of around 500 sq km.
+The figures depict various plants, animals, and many other shapes and extend over an area of around 500 sq km (200 sq mi).

 Copernicus Sentinel-2 is a two-satellite mission.
 Each satellite carries a high-resolution camera that images Earth’s surface in 13 spectral bands.
 The mission is mostly used to track changes in the way land is being used and to monitor the health of vegetation.